OCA/stock-logistics-reporting/stock_average_daily_sale/readme/DESCRIPTION.rst

-This module allows to gather stock consumptions and build reporting for average daily sales (aka stock consumptions).
+This module allows to gather stock consumptions and build reporting for average daily consumptions.
 Technically, this has been done through a materialized postgresql view in order to be as fast as possible (some other flow modules can depend on this).

-You can add several configurations depending on the window you want to analyze.
+You can add several configurations depending on the location from which consumptions are counted.
-So, you can define criteria to filter data:

-* The Warehouse
-* The product ABC classification
-* The location kind (Zone, Area, Bin)
-* The amount of time to look backward (in days or weeks or months or years)
+For each product ABC classification, you can define the computation horizon, i.e. the amount of time to look backward (in days or weeks or months or years).

-Moreover, you can define:

-* A safety factor
+You can exclude some days of the week like saturday and sunday from the computation.
+However, if moves occurs on those excluded days, they are still counted.
+If your warehouse is open usualy on week days, the averages will be on 5 days a week.
+If the warehouse had some activity during the week-end, this will be considered in the total and average as if it happened during weekdays.

+The report also provides a recommended quantity.
+That recommended quantity is the biggest between:
+- a coverage in days * the average daily consumption + a safety
+- a coverage in days * the average consumption

+The second part tries to better recommend a quantity for C products.
+The safety is computed as:
-* A standard deviation exclusion factor
+daily standard deviation * sqrt(coverage) * a safety factor
-* A different root location for analysis per Warehouse
+It is up to you to configure the safety factor.